Infinite matrix product states for $(1+1)$-dimensional gauge theories: Link-enhanced matrix product operators

 Note that \eqref{eq:Ln_schwinger} goes beyond the usual picture in which physical operators can only act on the physical spaces of an MPS\@.
 In particular, in traditional setups one would have to act with the non-local expression \eqref{eq:Lnsum} for the electric field:

-The expressions \eqref{eq:Ln_schwinger} and \eqref{eq:old_action} are exactly equal and differ only by how the action of the electric field is implemented.
+And indeed, for an ordinary MPS there is a good reason to act only on physical spaces: the MPS tensors can be adjusted without changing the physical state by right-multiplying $A_n$ by a matrix $X$ and left-multiplying $A_{n+1}$ by $X^{-1}$, so any physical operator $\mathcal{O}^{L}_n$ we insert on a link must obey $X\mathcal{O}^{L}_n X^{-1} = \mathcal O_n^L$ for it to be well-defined.
+For an ordinary MPS, $X$ is an arbitrary invertible matrix, so $\mathcal{O}^{L}_n$ can only be a multiple of the identity.
+However, for a symmetric MPS, $X$ must be a block-diagonal matrix (i.e., $X_{\alpha_n,\beta_n} = 0$ if $q(\alpha_n) \neq q(\beta_n)$).
+This means we can have a link operator $\mathcal{O}^{L}_n$ that acts as different multiples of the identity on spaces corresponding to different representations, and this is exactly what $\mathcal{Q}_n$ in \eqref{eq:Ln_schwinger} does.
+By making use of this possibility, we have found a significant simplification: the expressions \eqref{eq:Ln_schwinger} and \eqref{eq:old_action} are exactly equal and differ only by how the action of the electric field is implemented.

+It is straightforward to compute the action of a link operator on an MPS\@.
 Although the state represented by an MPS has all its virtual indices contracted, in practice we always keep track of the $A_n$ tensors separately (as emphasized by the notation $\ket{A_1,\ldots,A_N}$).
 Thus, nothing prevents us from acting on the virtual spaces; moreover, we see from this example that for a lattice gauge theory state represented by a symmetric MPS, it is natural to do so in order to read off the electric field on a link.

 This approach can be contrasted with an alternative tensor network setup, employed for example in \cite{Buyens:2013yza,Fujii:2024reh}, in which additional MPS tensors are introduced in order to keep track of the state of the gauge field.
 These tensors do not change the link charge, and they serve only to transmit information about the link charge down to the physical spaces, so in the notation of \eqref{eq:sym_cond} the additional tensors would have to obey the constraint $q(\alpha_{n-1}) = q(\alpha_n) = q(i_n)$.
 For a $\grU(1)$ theory, this condition is no harder to impose than \eqref{eq:sym_cond}; but since it does not take the form of local charge conservation, this constraint is more difficult to generalize to non-abelian gauge groups.
 By contrast, the scheme in \eqref{eq:Ln_schwinger} generalizes very naturally, as we will see in the following subsection.